Top Foods High in Plant Sterols

-Plants contain cholesterol too - and the plant version of cholesterol is called a phytosterol, also known as a plant sterol.
+Did you know plants contain cholesterol?
+The plant version of cholesterol is called a phytosterol, also known as a plant sterol.

 For an out-of-the-ordinary way to reduce your cholesterol levels in your body, just add foods with plant sterols to your daily diet.
 When you lower your cholesterol, it helps reduce the risk of heart disease.

 Plant sterols (and plant stanols) are phytochemicals that are found naturally in a wide variety of foods, such as grains, vegetables, fruits, beans, nuts, and seeds.
 But why do plant sterols matter?

 What Do Plant Sterols Do?